Top 5 Tips for Businesses Selling Directly-to-Consumers

 One of the fastest-growing strategies in eCommerce is the direct-to-consumer business model.
 But what does D2C really mean and why is it so popular?

-A recent study reveals that almost 90% of consumers prefer to buy directly from the brand if given the option and more than 80% expect to be able to transact with a brand on its website.
-These findings pressure manufacturers to include D2C into their strategy, regardless of the challenges they might face.
+A recent study reveals that almost 90% of consumers prefer to buy directly from the brand if given the option, and more than 80% expect to transact with a brand on its website.
+These findings pressure manufacturers to include D2C in their strategy, regardless of the challenges they might face.

 1. Have Your Stakeholders on Board

-That means that adding D2C to your strategy is a major decision, which might not succeed if it lacks attention, commitment, and resources.
-Having every stakeholder in your organization on board with this move, involved in this process, and ready to prioritize this strategy is essential to take your organization in the right direction.
+Adding D2C to your strategy is therefore a major decision that may fail without sufficient attention, commitment, and resources.
+Having every stakeholder on board, involved in the process, and ready to prioritize this strategy is essential to move the organization in the right direction.

 2. Have The Right Infrastructure

-Bypassing the middleman has major benefits, but it also means you’ll be responsible for order fulfillment, shipping, and delivery, as well as marketing your products.
-Organizations ready to adapt quickly and implement new technology to help with these processes are the winners in this equation.
+Bypassing the middleman brings major benefits, but it also means you’ll be responsible for order fulfillment, shipping, delivery, and marketing your products.
+Organizations ready to adapt quickly and implement new technology to support these processes are the winners in this equation.

 3. Take Advantage of Data

-Selling D2C also means you’ll interact directly with customers, get access to their feedback, and watch their purchasing behavior first-hand.
+Selling D2C means you interact directly with customers, receive their feedback, and observe purchasing behavior first-hand.
 This data is a gold mine for a D2C brand.
-Collecting and harnessing it the right way is essential in order to be able to refine your activities, based on customer feedback and increase their satisfaction level.
-You can use this data to make more informed decisions from marketing to sales, and even product development.
+Collecting and harnessing it effectively is essential to refine activities based on customer insights and increase satisfaction.
+You can use this data to make more informed decisions across marketing, sales, and product development.

 4. Offer Sustainable Packaging

-Younger consumers consider sustainability to be a top priority, with 45% of them deciding not to purchase from certain brands because of ethical or sustainability concerns, according to a study by Deloitte.
-Sourcing eco-friendly materials, mitigating waste, and running lean manufacturing processes is no longer a competitive advantage but a must in order to sell to Gen Z.
+Younger consumers consider sustainability a top priority, with 45% deciding not to purchase from certain brands because of ethical or sustainability concerns, according to a study by Deloitte.
+Sourcing eco-friendly materials, mitigating waste, and running lean manufacturing processes is no longer a competitive advantage but a necessity when selling to Gen Z.

 5. Offer Personalization Options